YangLinyi/academic-kickstart-linyi/content/publication/AAAI-22/index.md

 abstract: ""

 # Summary.
 An optional shortened abstract.
-summary: "This paper describes a numeric-oriented hierarchical transformer model to predict stock returns, and financial risk using multi-modal aligned earnings calls data."
+summary: "This paper proposes a novel hierarchical, transformer, multi-task architecture designed to harness the text and audio data from quarterly earnings conference calls to predict future price volatility in the short and long term.
+This includes a comprehensive comparison to a variety of baselines, which demonstrates very significant improvements in prediction accuracy, in the range 17% - 49% compared to the current state-of-the-art. "

 tags: []
 categories: []